cs188-software-design-security-w20/routine-machine/Routine-Machine/README.md

 If you don't already have flutter installed, follow [these steps](https://flutter.dev/docs/get-started/install) to get it installed on your computer.

 ### (Android users) Installing the APK's (CS188 testing group use this)
 Next, to run our project, make sure you are in the `Routine-Machine` directory.
-Then connect your Android
+Then connect your Android device via USB cable.

 Then run the command
 ```